 Starting point: Hebden Bridge, HX7 6JE

-Starting with one of Yorkshire’s true hidden gems, Lumb Falls truly looks like something pulled straight from a fairy-tale.
+Starting with one of Yorkshire’s hidden gems, Lumb Falls truly looks like something pulled straight from a fairy-tale.

 With parking options available directly at Hardcastle Crags, you can also alternatively walk to the valley directly from the centre of Hebden Bridge.